mozilla/addon-sdk/doc/dev-guide-source/addon-development/commonjs.md

 * interacting with the web
 * interacting with the browser

-These modules are "supported": meaning that they are relatively stable, and that we'll avoid making incompatible changes to them unless absolutely necessary.
+These modules are "supported": meaning that they are stable, and that we'll avoid making incompatible changes to them unless absolutely necessary.

 They are documented in the "High-Level APIs" section of the sidebar.